inclyped-git/culinary-boardgame/README.md

 # culinary-boardgame
 This repository contains the source code that simulates the game "Culinary Boardgame".
 This project was part of FIT1045-A2 Oct-2023.

+## Running the program
+The source code of the program is contained within the file "culinary_boardgame.py".
+Download and run this file to play with the simulation.

+## Restrictions
+The project was made with consideration of restrictions to user inputs, which may throw errors when some inputs are unexpected/invalidated.
+Some of them require specific input format, and it won't be covered under this repository.
+This repository serves the purpose of archiving some of my older projects during the FIT1045 unit.

+## More information!!
+The 'BREAKDOWN' folder contains individual files that were compiled together to construct the final "culinary_boardgame.py" file.
+Some of the source code within the individual files will be misleading or uncompleted.
+Please check the final source code for the full program.